 Microsoft does not provide any dedicated tool to export PST from Office 365 online (like Scanpst for PST Repair).
 Even, New-MailboxExportRequest cmdlet cannot be utilized as the command demands a UNC path.
-With Office 365, mail server resides in Microsoft’s data center and to fulfil the purpose, the UNC path requires a point to the server.
+With Office 365, mail server resides in Microsoft’s data centre and to fulfil the purpose, the UNC path requires a point to the server.

 Microsoft doesn’t allow the SMB traffic via firewalls.
-There are several workarounds that we can execute to export 365 mailbox to PST file.
+There are several workarounds that we can execute to export 365 mailboxes to PST file.
 Here, ways such as using PowerShell as an administrator or Office 365 PST export tool have been suggested.
 However, the manual method that utilizes PowerShell is quite complex and requires technical expertise.
 The complexity is due to the following:

 - Exporting mailbox after holding necessary rights

 - Running search for exporting mailbox contents that needs to be archived into a folder in mailbox that you possess right to access

 - Permitting full access to the mailbox that you need to export to the mailbox for which you hold access rights and can open with MS Outlook

 Let’s discuss the entire procedure of exporting Office 365 mailbox to PST using PowerShell as an administrator.
 Here, it is done with the help of an example where hypothetical mailbox that needs to be exported is email@example.com.
 The new account that is created in Outlook for exporting the mailbox is firstname.lastname@example.org.
 The account with administrator rights to Office 365 is email@example.com.
 Following is the procedure to execute the export procedure.

 #1: Establish Connection to MS Exchange Server using PowerShell

 - In order to initiate procedure to export PST from Office 365 online, run the following command in PowerShell:

 “$UserCredential = Get-Credential”